mhantsch/uhk-learn-layout/README.md

 options:
   -h, --help         show this help message and exit --debug            show debugging information for developers --generate-macro   generate learn_hostmap macro for UHK Agent.
-Paste the generated macro code into a
+Paste the generated macro code into a macro command,
-                     macro command, and bind it to a key.
+                     and bind it to a key.
 Execute the macro (by tapping the key), and feed the output into this script to learn the host keymap.
-  --use-altgr        use AltGr combinations in macro (in addition to standard keypress and shift-keypress) --macrodelay       insert delays into the macro (so it runs a bit slower) --print-canonical  print the canoncial string(s) for this keymap --canonical        show the canonical name for this keymap --showmap          show the keyboard layout --compact          show a compact version of the keyboard layout --input INPUTFILE  read input from this file
+  --use-altgr        use AltGr combinations in macro (in addition to standard keypress and shift-keypress) --macrodelay       insert delays into the macro (so it runs a bit slower) --print-canonical  print the canoncial string(s) for this keymap --canonical        show the canonical name for this keymap --showmap          show the keyboard layout --compact          show a compact version of the keyboard layout --fourlevels       show up to four levels for each key (base, shift, altgr, shift-altgr) --input INPUTFILE  read input from this file
 ```